 - 1. Fill up completely the fuel tank.
 Open the fuel valve. - 2.
-To avoid spills, Dispatch a non flint cloth around the venting screw of the fuel filter holder and loose it up. - 3.
-Pump the fuel using the lever B back and forth until fuel free of air bubbles flows out of the venting screw.
+To avoid spills, Dispatch a non flint cloth around the venting screw of the fuel filter holder and loose it up (see picture on right side of this page). - 3.
+Pump the fuel using the lever (in blue in the picture below) back and forth until fuel free of air bubbles flows out of the venting screw.